Q. Which components do I have to use for the professional development?

 Q. What do I do once I have registered through CSU?
 Will I be contacted by a faculty member?

 A. Students will receive an e-mail confirmation from CSU regarding their registration but they will not receive any other notification about beginning the course.
 It is the student's responsibility to print support materials (guides) and view the series in enough time to finish coursework and submit it by the due date.
-Once registered for CSU credit, the student should sign up to view series and begin viewing the series immediately by selecting the course registered for.
+Once registered for CSU credit, the student should begin viewing the series immediately by selecting the course registered for.
 In addition, the student should print the course requirements and support materials (workshop or course guide) by locating their course at the following site.
 Scroll (down the page) and follow the links to the course (choose support materials) and the course requirements link under the appropriate discipline section (e.g. Educational Theory and Issues, Math, etc.).

 Q. How long do I have to complete a course for graduate credit?